top of page

 Section 1: Security Bond Overview

-2. The bond amount varies based on factors like the size of the estate or existing debts.
+The bond amount varies based on factors like the size of the estate or existing debts.
+Deputies cover the bond cost initially but can seek reimbursement from the estate with Court approval.
+Bonds must be renewed annually and may require increases if the individual gains more assets.

+Understanding these requirements helps you stay compliant and provides reassurance to both you and your client as a Court of Protection deputy.
 Even if not appointed, you can still advocate for your loved one's best interests by discussing concerns with the appointed deputy and ensuring they follow the Mental Capacity Act 2005.

 Section 2: Frequently Asked Questions